ncm/nytm-spelling-bee/article.md

 I found that iterating over a array with (e.g.) "`array.iter()`" was much faster than with "`&array`", although it should be the same.
 I suppose that will be fixed someday.
-Curiously, changing `scores` to an array of 16-bit values slows down the C++ program by quite a large amount -- almost 10% in some tests -- the compiler yields to temptation, and puts `scores` in an XMM register.
+Curiously, changing `scores` to an array of 16-bit values slows down the C++ program by quite a large amount -- almost 10% in some tests -- as the compiler yields to temptation and puts `scores` in an XMM register.
 The Rust program is also affected, but less so.

-The second phase does output based on the scores accumulated above.
+The second phase of the main loop does output based on the scores accumulated above.

 C++: